A Houthi drone strikes an Israeli airport in a rare hit as Israel steps up Gaza City attacks

 Israel destroys another high-rise in Gaza City

-The Israeli military said it razed another high-rise building in Gaza City Sunday, shortly after military spokesperson Avichay Adraee ordered the evacuation of people from Al-Ra’iya Tower, a seven-story building in a southern Gaza City neighborhood, and from nearby tents.
+The Israeli military said it razed another high-rise building in Gaza City on Sunday, shortly after military spokesperson Avichay Adraee ordered the evacuation of people from a seven-story building in a southern Gaza City neighborhood and nearby tents.
+Al-Ra’iya Tower crumbled in a flash, its facade cascading down into a heap of rubble and sending people scrambling for cover.

-It's the third Gaza City high-rise leveled in as many days as Israel ramps up its offensive to take control of what it portrays as the last remaining Hamas stronghold, urging Palestinians to flee parts of Gaza City for a designated humanitarian zone in the territory’s south.

-Many Palestinians say they’re too wounded, weak or exhausted to uproot themselves again for jam-packed, increasingly unsanitary encampments in the south that aid workers say are unprepared to handle the influx.
-They say there are no guarantees of safety even in the humanitarian zone if past Israeli strikes are any indication.

-“Every time we move to a place, we get displaced from it,” said Shireen Al-Lada’, who fled south from eastern Gaza City after her house in the once-bustling urban neighborhood of Zeitoun was destroyed.

 Israel said the building targeted on Sunday had been used by Hamas for intelligence-gathering activities.
-Hamas denied the accusations, calling it “a false pretext meant to justify bombing residential blocks.”
+Hamas denied the accusation.
 It was unclear how many people had been killed or wounded in the attack.

+It's the third Gaza City high-rise leveled in as many days as Israel ramps up its offensive to take control of what it portrays as Hamas' last remaining stronghold, urging Palestinians to flee parts of Gaza City for a designated humanitarian zone in the territory’s south.

+Many Palestinians, exhausted from being displaced multiple time during the war, have opted to stay put rather than uproot themselves for jam-packed, increasingly unsanitary tent encampments that are unprepared to handle the influx.
+Others reluctantly fled even as past Israeli attacks on humanitarian zones have reinforced the feeling that nowhere is safe in the enclave.

+“Every time we move to a place, we get displaced from it,” said Shireen Al-Lada’, who fled south from eastern Gaza City after her house in the once-bustling urban neighborhood of Zeitoun was destroyed.

-Earlier on Sunday, officials at Gaza City's Shifa Hospital reported that Israeli strikes on a school where displaced people were sheltering and on tents and apartment buildings killed at least 13 Palestinians, including six children and three women.
+Officials at Gaza City's Shifa Hospital reported that Israeli strikes on a school-turned-shelter and on tents and apartment buildings killed at least 13 Palestinians, including six children and three women.

-The Israeli military said it was targeting militants near the school and had warned civilians to evacuate.
-It said it was examining reports that uninvolved civilians were killed.
+In central Gaza, Al-Awda Hospital said it had received five dead bodies, including that of a young girl, after Israel struck a gathering in the U.N.-administered Nuseirat refugee camp.
+The Israeli army did not immediately respond to a request for comment on the strike.

-U.S. President Donald Trump claimed on social media Sunday that Israel has accepted his terms for a ceasefire in Gaza and urged Hamas to do the same.
+U.S. President Donald Trump claimed on social media on Sunday that Israel accepted his terms for a ceasefire in Gaza and urged Hamas to do the same.
+It was not clear precisely what those terms were.

-There was no immediate Israeli confirmation of his claim, nor response from Hamas.
-The Israeli prime minister’s office did not immediately respond to a request for comment.

-Earlier on Sunday, Bassem Naim, a member of Hamas’ political bureau, said Hamas was ready to free the 48 hostages still held in Gaza in exchange for Israel's release of Palestinian prisoners and its withdrawal of troops from the enclave.

-He said Hamas was waiting for Israel to accept a 60-day ceasefire proposal crafted by Egyptian and Qatari mediators last month that would see the group release all remaining hostages in a swap alongside talks for a permanent end to the war.

-The Hostages and Missing Families Forum, a group representing many families of the Israeli hostages in Gaza, welcomed Trump's announcement Sunday and called on the Israeli government to “declare its unequivocal support for the emerging agreement and to provide President Trump with full backing until every hostage returns home.”
+The Hostages and Missing Families Forum, a group representing many families of hostages, called on the Israeli government to “declare its unequivocal support for the emerging agreement."

-Netanyahu's plan to take control of Gaza City has outraged families of hostages and their supporters, who fear the major ground offensive will further imperil the 20 hostages thought to still be alive in Gaza.
+Netanyahu's plan to take control of Gaza City has outraged families of hostages and their supporters, who fear the ground offensive will further imperil the 20 out of 48 hostages in Gaza still thought to be alive.

-Aid workers warn that the invasion of Gaza City would exacerbate a humanitarian crisis for the hundreds of thousands of Palestinians sheltering there.

-Netanyahu vowed at his Cabinet meeting earlier Sunday to press ahead with the assault despite international and domestic criticism, saying that he'd prefer “a victory over our enemies” more than one “over the negative propaganda against us.”
+Defying criticism at home and abroad, Netanyahu vowed at his Cabinet meeting earlier Sunday to press ahead with the assault, saying he'd rather “a victory over our enemies” than one “over anti-Israel propaganda."

+Magdy reported from Cairo.
+Associated Press writers Sally Abou Aljoud in Beirut, Natalie Melzer in Tel Aviv, Israel, and Isabel DeBre in Buenos Aires, Argentina, contributed to this report.